-An expulsion becomes final within five school days after receipt of the notice of expulsion, exclusive of the date of receipt, unless appealed in writing to the Assistant Principal.
+An expulsion becomes final within five school days after receipt of the notice of expulsion, exclusive of the date of receipt, unless appealed in writing to the Director of Student Development.

 Once appealed, the student will be scheduled with the appeals board.
 The appeals board will provide feedback and recommendations for the principal who makes the final judgement on expulsion.